Best teen apps: a guide for parents | luna app

 Procreate (for iPad)

-A high-quality drawing app for teens who love digital art.
+Procreate is a dream app for teens who love drawing and digital art.

 Sketchbook by Autodesk